 Make time to move more

-As much as you’re able to, take regular breaks to move around.
-If you’re in the office, make a point to have 5-minute movement breaks every hour.
+No matter how busy you are at work, try to take regular breaks to move around.
+For example, make a point to have 5-minute movement breaks every hour (this can be a good way to help your mind reset as well, if you’re facing a challenging task).
 Get up and stretch your legs in a nice stroll around, or do some simple stretches to get your blood moving around your body.

 Schedule regular health checks